Ongoing Professional Learning

 Transforming

-We provide an appropriate amount of professional learning for teachers on how to analyze a range of data to better understand their students and improve students’ educational experiences with attention to understanding and responding to the needs of a range of learners and learn how to discuss the data with students and families to identify ways for improvement.
+We provide ongoing (about 4+ times per year) professional learning on how to analyze a range of data to better understand students, with attention to subgroups, and we share guidance on how to discuss the data with students and families to identify ways for improvement.

 Selected Rating: None